 Resistance bands are a convenient and inexpensive way to add instant variety to previously stale movement patterns:

-- They allow for more organic range of motion (instead of strictly limiting the direction as many gym machines do).
+• They allow for a more organic range of motion (instead of strictly limiting the direction as many gym machines do).

-- The way the human body works is that smaller muscles facilitate fine-tuned movements – they stabilize joints, help to rotate joints, and help larger muscles to perform.
-The genius of resistance bands is they work you bone-deep from the inside-out, not only training the more obvious, major-muscle groups – but also improving the smaller, stabilizing muscles.
+The genius of resistance bands is they work you bone-deep from the inside out, training the more obvious, major muscle groups and improving the smaller, stabilizing muscles.
 This can make all the difference.

-Keep in mind that leg muscles are the biggest muscle area in your body, and when you move them, you automatically burn more calories.
+Remember that leg muscles are the biggest muscle area in your body, and when you move them, you automatically utilize more calories.

 Your quadriceps and calves, in particular, are like hungry monsters that eat calories for energy.
-Better still, these lower-body muscles provide a metabolic after-burn – they keep on utilizing calories even after the workout has stopped.
+These lower-body muscles provide a metabolic after-burn – they keep utilizing calories even after the workout stops.

 The Warm-Up Circuit Using Resistance Bands for Your Lower Body

-To make these glute isolation exercises even more effective – and more fun – they’re presented in a circuit-training format.
+To make these thigh exercises even more effective – and fun – they’re presented in a circuit-training format.

-With standard bodybuilding at the gym, you do a few sets of each exercise, taking a few minutes rest in between each set – which can feel a bit dull, as your heart rate never really builds momentum.
+With standard bodybuilding at the gym, you do a few sets of each exercise, taking a few minutes to rest in between each set.

 A circuit, however, is a group of prescribed exercises done consecutively.

-With this lower-body circuit-training workout, however, you use resistance bands for each exercise with no rest in between glute isolation exercises until you complete a full circuit.
+With this lower-body circuit-training workout, you use resistance bands for each exercise with no rest between isolation exercises until you complete a full circuit.

-Each circuit is repeated 3 times (before moving on to a brand new circuit).
+Each circuit is repeated three times (before moving on to a brand-new circuit).

 You don’t have to use the exact brand of resistance bands used in the following photos and video.

-Compared to other gym equipment, resistance bands are very cheap – and so you can order all types of bands online (from Amazon or Perform Better, for instance).
+Compared to other gym equipment, resistance bands are very cheap.
+You can order all types of bands online (from Amazon or Perform Better, for instance).

-If your band looks different than the one in a photo, with a little patience and creativity you can still probably make the exercise work.
+If your band looks different from the one in the photo, you can still probably make the exercise work with a little patience and creativity.

 Reclining Straight-Leg Lift